openstack-archive/dragonflow/doc/source/specs/nb_api_refactor.rst

 * Simple, localised changes when adding new models (e.g. for TAPaaS, FWaaS, SFC)

-* Similar API for NBApi and DBStore (mostly for simplicity, readibility)
+* Similar API for NBApi and DBStore (mostly for simplicity, readability)

 * Uniform call to NbApi's and DBStore's get. e.g. to allow a call to DBStore's get to fall through to NbApi if the object doesn't exist in the DBStore.